mariamhakobyan/elasticsearch-river-kafka/README.md

 * `type` (optional) - The mapping type of elasticsearch index.
 Default is: `status`
 * `bulk.size` (optional) - The number of messages to be bulk indexed into elasticsearch.
 Default is: `100`
 * `concurrent.requests` (optional) - The number of concurrent requests of indexing that will be alowed.
 A value of 0 means that only a single request will be allowed to be executed.
 A value of 1 means 1 concurrent request is allowed to be executed while accumulating new bulk requests.
 Default is: `1`
+* `indexation.mode` (optional) - The way you want to process messages you are sending via Kafka.
+Default is `simple.indexation` You can use the following modes :
+   - `simple.indexation` : it creates an index and a type with a string field value.
+When reading a message via Kafka, it simple creates a document with the `value` field set to the received message.
+   - `bulk.indexation` : You execute as bulk query what is sent via kafka ( like rabbitMQ river... )

 Flush interval is set to 12 hours by default, so any remaining messages get flushed to elasticsearch even if the number of messages has not reached.